You are here

 For an explanation of how the World Hunger Appeal works, resources for education, and how you can help, visit the hunger pages on the ELCA website.

 Eight organizations in the territory of the Rocky Mountain Synod received Domestic Hunger Grants for the 2016-2017 cycle.
-They have already received checks for a total of $18,000 in 2016 and will receive the same amount in 2017.
-Thanks to all the congregations and individuals who encouraged these agencies to apply for Domestic Hunger Grants.
 These are places where your hunger dollars are at work close to home!
+The new cycle of domestic hunger grants will begin this May.
+The application should be available at www.elca.org/domestichungergrants.

 - Posada (Pueblo, CO) received $3,000 to support the needs of families in temporary shelter as they work to retrieve and restore their documents so they can move forward to self-sufficiency.